Almclean/selenai/README.md

   locked-down Lua VM with explicit `rust.*` host functions for reading files, listing directories, making HTTP requests, and (optionally) writing paths inside the repo.
+- **Plain-Lua ergonomics** – familiar `io.*` handles and `fs.*` helpers are pre-injected so the LLM can write idiomatic Lua and let the sandbox reroute operations safely.
 - **Provider-agnostic LLM layer** – swap between the offline stub client and OpenAI by editing `selenai.toml` (or exporting `SELENAI_CONFIG`).
 - **Plan-first design ethos** – the default system prompt mirrors the guidance